mcneel/developer.rhino3d.com/content/en/guides/compute/compute-net-getting-started/index.md

 </tr>
 </table>

 ## Seeing the results of Compute

+Now let's look at another example.
 Many times the intersection of objects may need to be calculated.
-Intersections are not in OpenNurbs, but are part of Compute.
-Here is a tutorial on creating two circles, finding their intersection, then converting the circles to an SVG image to display.
+Intersections are not in OpenNurbs, but they are part of Rhino.Compute.
+Here is a tutorial to create two circles, find their intersection, then convert the circles to an SVG image to display.

 ```C#
 using System.Collections.Generic;